peterkochlarsen/qdpeg/README.md

     return { b, unexpected_char };                      //  Not a digit
 }
 ```
 The return value of a parser is convertible to bool.
 It converts to true if and only if the parsing succeeds.
-If the parsing succeeds, use value() to get the result of a successful parse, error() to get the error code.
+You can call `value()` to get the result of a successful parse, `error()` to get the error code for an unsuccessful one.
 A high-order parser is a function (or, more formally, a `callable`) that returns a parser.
 A simple example:
 ```c++
 auto char_range(char lo,char hi)